If you're a Lab Tech using Stile, keep this page bookmarked for a quick reference.

 "Permission denied" when clicking a Stile link

 If a teacher gives you a Stile link, but clicking it only results in an error message, this means that the teacher hasn't given you access to that page yet.
 The activity they're linking you to resides in a Stile Subject, which limits access to enrolled teachers and students because it contains student data.
-Your colleague will need to add you as a co-teacher to that Subject so you can access the activity behind the link.
+Your colleague will need to add you as a "co-teacher" to that Subject so you can access the activity behind the link.

 Your school's Stile Admin (typically your Head of Science/Head of Department or learning leader) can also add you as a co-teacher to the Subject if your colleague isn't available to do so.
 Co-teacher access will also set you up with a Stile account, if you don't have one already.